brainwavecollective/lrv/README.md

 > Connect your robot to the world.

 This little daemon is how robots find and meet each other across the internet.
 Running `lrvd` will connect your robot and enable you to participate in peer-to-peer robotic telepresence.
 Simply spin up the daemons and your robots will auto-discover and auto-connect.
 You'll be given a URL to see the live video feed.

+*Le Robot Rendezvous* is an homage to the LeRobot project by Hugging Face 🤗.
+Viva la open source!
+Thank you to the team for teaching us so much about robotics and AI.

 ## Features
 - 🌐 Global network - connect with robots worldwide